Antonio Razzi: Syria

 Razzi also visited Damascus in 2017, where he met the Syrian President Bashar al-Assad.
 He stated that Assad is not a dictator but a democratic leader and he had never killed Syrian people but only terrorists.
 Razzi added that while they were talking about Berlusconi, Assad said that he was a great leader, and that along with Vladimir Putin and Muammar Gaddafi, they were changing the world in better.

 Azerbaijan

 During a press conference in Baku, Razzi stated that "Azerbaijan demonstrated an impeccable level of preparation for the 2018 Azerbaijani presidential election, which can serve as example for many countries."
 He noted that observers from Italy at the presidential election did not observe any violations, but, on the contrary, witnessed a professionally organized election.
 Razzi also said: "We received information from the Citizens’ Labor Rights Protection League, prepared jointly with the US organization AJF & Associates Inc., according to which Ilham Aliyev gained the majority of votes at the election, The election process was democratic and transparent.
 Fingerprint scanning is a very innovative system, and I have never encountered it.
 I wish Azerbaijan further prosperity."

 Other activities

-Razzi had a key role in bringing to Italy the North Korean football player Han Kwang-Song.
+Razzi had a key role in bringing the North Korean football player Han Kwang-Song to Italy.